phptuts/Svelte-PrismJS/README.md

 ### Rollup Rollup Config

-1. Add the rollup-plugin-css-only to your rollup config file.
+1. Add the `rollup-plugin-css-only` to your `rollup.config.js` file.

 ```javascript
 import css from "rollup-plugin-css-only";